wunderwuzzi23/blog/content/posts/2020/cookie-crimes-on-mirosoft-edge.md

 ## Final Take-Away
 **One key take-away is that malware and exploits that target Chrome (Chromium), will likely often work on the new Edge browser with minimal adjustments, if any.**

+If you found this information useful, feel free to follow or DM me on Twitter: [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)

 ![Hacker](/blog/images/2020/hacker.png)